 Another drawback is the fact that once you plug that bad boy into the wall, it's staying there.
 You won't have the ability to ever move your BBQ around for convenience sake, and if you move houses and the new place doesn't have a natural gas connection, you can't use your BBQ.
 You'll lose all the portability and flexibility that BBQing is supposed to offer you, until you can get it converted back to LPG at a cost.

 What about LPG?

 Due to LPG being stored in small, easy to carry bottles, it is by far the more popular option.
 This allows you to keep your BBQ mobile.
-Whether you want to relocate your BBQ within the backyard, store it somewhere different to where it's used, or move house, you'll always be able to pick up and leave with LPG.
-If your BBQ is small, you can also take it out camping or picnicking for added convenience.
+Whether you want to relocate your BBQ within the backyard, store it somewhere different to where it's used, move house, or take it on the road for a camping trip, you'll always be able to pick up and leave with LPG.
 Also, due to its higher pressure and burn rate, less LPG is needed to produce the same amount of heat as natural gas, making it more efficient (even if only slightly).